mitre/caldera/docs/environment_setup.rst

 Windows 8 and above contain some differences from Windows 7.
 On those systems, several commands must be run on each computer taking part in the operation to make configuration changes that reflect enterprise networks.

+.. warning:: The below firewall and registry changes are intended to make a test network appear more like a real network.
+     They should not be executed on a real network because they will weaken the security of that network

 #.
 Enable Firewall Rules
     Several Firewall rules must be enabled to allow CALDERA techniques to operate correctly.
 The following commands modify the Windows Firewall to allow this traffic